gr82morozr/codereview/README.md

 ```
 #!/usr/bin/env python3
 """
-This script filters a large log file by removing any lines that match one or more
+This script filters a large log file by removing lines based on two criteria:
+  1. Removal regex patterns (specified in the config)
+  2. Timestamp filtering – only lines whose timestamp (extracted via a regex)
+     falls within a configured FROM_TIMESTAMP and TO_TIMESTAMP range are kept.

-regular expression patterns.
-Static parameters (like chunk size and CPU cores)
+Static parameters (such as chunk size, number of CPU cores, and timestamp bounds)
 are stored in the embedded configuration section at the bottom.

 Usage: file_log.py <log_file>